dlight-js/dlight/packages/@dlightjs/dlight/README.md

 # Tip

-Search ? in doc for important concepts and performance result.
+Search ðŸŒŸ in doc for important concepts and performance results.

 # Quick start

 DLight uses [vite](https://vitejs.dev/) to construct its apps.
-We mainly use this vite plugin-`vite-plugin-dlight-transpiler` to transpile jsx/jsd file into pure js code.
+We mainly use [this vite plugin](https://www.npmjs.com/package/vite-plugin-dlight-transpiler) to transpile jsx/jsd file into pure js code.

 Three ways to try DLight.js out.